Nrupatungan/Ajax-type-ahead/README.md

-# Javascript30 - JS Clock challenge
+# Javascript30 - Ajax Type Ahead challenge

 This is a solution to the [Ajax Type Ahead](https://github.com/wesbos/JavaScript30) challenge provided by Wesbos on his JavaScript30 course.